-Forest Therapy, also known as Forest Bathing or Shinrin-Yoku, are all a little different but have the same intention which is to create a deeper relationship between us and nature and support the well-being of both.
+Forest Therapy, also known as Forest Bathing helps create a deeper relationship between humans and nature, supporting the well-being of both.
 This is an opportunity to slow down, unplug, and spend intentional time with nature.

 Forest Therapy evolved from the practice of Shinrin-Yoku in Japan, which literally translates to “Forest Bathing”.
 Instead of actual bathing in nature though, we are spending our time immersing ourselves in the forest in a slow, mindful way.
 This is different than other outdoor activities like hiking.
 In forest therapy there is no end goal, no pace to set.